 U.S. Fiscal Future and American Society

-This project seeks to inform the debate about the country’s fiscal situation and the long-term implications that demographic, social and economic trends have for the nation’s fiscal future.
-The Foundation supported the convening of an expert committee under the auspices of the National Academy of Sciences and the National Academy of Public Administration that produced Choosing the Nation’s Fiscal Future, which identified multiple different paths to fiscal stability that reflect the diversity of values and preferences of the American public.
-Other grants supported additional research, analysis and public education about the nation’s fiscal challenges.
-As an extension of the federal fiscal work the Foundation is initiating work on the fiscal condition of states and localities.
+Now drawing to a close, this project seeks to inform the debate about the country’s fiscal situation and the long-term implications that demographic, social and economic trends have for the nation’s fiscal future.
+The Foundation supported the convening of an expert committee under the auspices of the National Academy of Sciences and the National Academy of Public Administration that produced Choosing the Nation’s Fiscal Future, which identified multiple different paths to federal fiscal stability that reflect the diversity of values and preferences of the American public.
+Beyond the federal government, states and local governments are also facing fiscal pressures.
+The strategy is supporting qualitative, quantitative, and comparative research, as well as policy analysis and development, to help policymakers understand better the drivers of state and local fiscal conditions.
+The strategy also has a particular emphasis on fiscal conditions in the state of Illinois.

 MacArthur Research Network on an Aging Society

-This project is exploring the social, institutional and policy implications of an aging society, characterized by a significant increase in disability-free life expectancy and the arrival at retirement age of the 76-million-member “baby boom” generation.
+The Network is concluding its formal operations in 2015.
+The spring issue of Daedalus, the journal of the American Academy of Arts and Sciences, features research of Research Network members.
+The Network has explored the social, institutional and policy implications of an aging society, characterized by a significant increase in disability-free life expectancy and the arrival at retirement age of the 76-million-member “baby boom” generation.
 These two factors will affect virtually all institutions and relationships in American life, from the family, neighborhood, businesses and civic life to government policies, economic productivity and global competitiveness.
 A key contribution of the Network is new U.S. population and mortality projections that take account of advances in bio-gerontology with its life-extending potential and the effects of unhealthy life conditions, which will have major implications for social, economic, and health policy.

-An interim evaluation of The Power of Measuring Social Benefits benefit-cost analysis project is being led by the Coalition for Evidence-Based Policy, and plans for final evaluation are being developed, as is an assessment strategy for the fiscal future work at the federal, state and local levels.
+The Power of Measuring Social Benefits benefit-cost analysis project will be assessed formally in 2015.
 An assessment of the first three years of work of the Research Network on Aging Society was completed and contributed to a new round of funding.